dannywrayuk/dannywraycouk/src/text/Physics/Quantum/DiracNotationAndFormalism/momentum.md

 $$
 Proving that the operator $(3.3.3)$ is hermitian.

 This proof of the momentum operator can sometimes seem a little bit underwhelming, it involves assuming that the wavefunction is a sine wave.
 However I believe it's the most approprite proof at this level.
-For a more rigorous proof using a general wavefunction see this appendix post <a href="/post/formalism3b">here.
+For a more rigorous proof using a general wavefunction see this appendix post [here]('#').

 As before, the next stage would be to solve for the eigenstates of the momentum operator.
 These are the states that have definite values and no uncertainty.
 Unlike before this is very easy to solve for, since we can use $(3.2.9)$ to turn it into an easier problem.
 We will call the eigenstates $|p\rangle$.